 About 30% of Australia’s total water consumption comes from groundwater, and use of the resource is increasing (estimated to have increased at least 90% — nearly doubled — in the 15 years from 1985-2000 alone).

-However, it is impossible to accurately gauge how much the levels of groundwater resources have fallen, due to the poor monitoring of groundwater extraction, lack of proper management, underpricing of the resource, and lack of acknowledgement of its importance.
+It is impossible to accurately gauge how much the levels of the Great Artesian Basin (GAB) and other groundwater resources have fallen, due to the poor monitoring of water extraction, lack of proper management, underpricing of the resource, and lack of acknowledgement of its importance.

 There have been significant efforts over the past 30 years to manage this resource but the focus has waxed and waned.
 There is no continuous national work programme to bring the system up to an acceptable standard.

 This has come about because it is largely a state responsibility and states have not appropriately funded or maintained the management systems (largely monitoring bores and staff) to allow proper overview.
 The federal government has developed an integrated collection and reporting system (BoM) but this has faded in value due to the declining monitoring network which feeds it.